tanmoysr/Data_Scrapping/README.md

 Run the get_github.py

 ## Scrapping from Twitter
-This code (get_tweets.py) helps to scrap data from Twitter if the address is available.
+This code, [get_tweets.py](get_tweets.py) helps to scrap data from Twitter if the address is available.

 ### Dependencies
 Install the following libraries.